mahawarritik3-byte/mahawarritik3-byte/README.md

 ---

 ### 🚀 About Me
-- 🚀 Passionate CS student from India 🇮🇳
+- 🚀 Passionate CS student from SKIT Jaipur
 - 💻 Exploring the world of Artificial Intelligence & Machine Learning
 - 🧠 Currently learning Data Structures & Algorithms
 - ⚡ Solving problems daily on LeetCode to improve logical thinking